 Aluminium models come in GPS or GPS and Cellular models, while stainless steel, titanium, ceramic and Hermès models are all GPS and Cellular as standard.

-It's also possible to use Apple's new Apple Watch Studio to pair up the Series 5 model you choose with the strap you want.
+It's also possible to use Apple's Apple Watch Studio to pair up the Series 5 model you choose with the strap you want.
 Previously, you had to buy additional straps separately if you wanted a different strap to what the model you picked came with.

 There are also Series 5 Nike+ models available, all with aluminium casings, and Series 5 Hermès models available, all of which have stainless steel casings (two colour options) and special Hermès straps.